idevelopers-in/FKSecureStore/README.md

 ```
 Delete all saved data for the app in the keychain.
 All data for any key you might have saved will be deleted.

-#### Note
-Saved data will persist in keychain even after application is deleted or device is restarted.
+**Note:** Saved data will persist in keychain even after application is deleted or device is restarted.

 # To-do